 DirectoryIndex index.php index.shtml index.html

-If the URL for a document or resource has changed—say because you’ve moved things around on your website or you’ve changed domain names—then URL redirects can help you.
+An important part of this .htaccess guide is that the most common uses of .htaccess files is URL redirects.
+So, for example, the URL for a document or resource may have changed.
+Perhaps because you’ve moved things around on your website, or you’ve changed domain names.
+Then, in that case, URL redirects can help you.

 301 or 302

-301 tells you that something has been “Permanently Moved,” and 302 means it’s been “Moved Temporarily.”
-In the majority of cases, 301 does a perfectly good job, and perhaps most importantly it passes any SEO brownie points that the original URL may have picked up on to the new page.
+301 tells you that something has “Permanently Moved.”
+Meanwhile, 302 means it “Moved Temporarily.”
+In most cases, 301 does a perfectly good job.
+And perhaps more importantly, it gets SEO brownie points since the original URL may pick up from the new page.

-It will also make most browsers update their bookmarks and cache the old-to-new mapping, which lets them request the new URL when the original is being looked for.
+It will also make most browsers update their bookmarks and cache the old-to-new mapping.
+This consequently lets them request the new URL when the original is being looked for.
 For a permanently changed URL these are all the responses you want.

-There’s not much to be gained from using 302 redirects, because there is rarely a reason to change a URL on a temporary basis.
-Changing one at all is not something that anybody should really want to do but it sometimes has to be done, and there are usually better options available than changing it just for a while, with the intention of changing it back later.
+There’s not much you can gain from using 302 redirects.
+Mainly, because there’s rarely a reason to change a URL on a temporary basis.
+Changing one at all is not something that anybody should really want to do.
+However, sometimes you just have to do it.
+And there are usually better options to changing it only to change it back later.
+At least, at the time of writing this .htaccess guide.

 Redirect or Rewrite